Banking-Analytics-Lab/DLinBankingBook/README.md

-# DLinBankingBook
+# Deep Learning in Banking Book
-Repository for Deep Learning in Banking book, by Bravo et al. (2025)
+Public repository with for Deep Learning in Banking book, by Bravo, Maldonado and Óskarsdóttir (2025)